-All polls show the \% support for each candidate, and for all polls we add noise for each candidate that is normally distributed with a standard deviation of 10\%\footnote{The apparent support in polls is then clipped such that a candidate cannot appear to have negative support or to be supported by over 100\% of voters.}.
-For Plurality, Approval, Score, and STAR, this amount is used directly in the estimations of each candidate's probability of winning.
-The Plurality Top 2, Approval Top 2, and IRV strategies assume twice as much polling uncertainty in order to account for the extra differences between the poll and the election.
+All polls show the \% support for each candidate, and for all polls, we add noise for each candidate that is normally distributed with a standard deviation of 10\%\footnote{The apparent support in polls is then clipped such that a candidate cannot appear to have negative support or to be supported by over 100\% of voters.}.
+For Plurality, Approval, and STAR, this amount is used directly in the estimations of each candidate's probability of winning.
+The Plurality Top 2, Approval Top 2, and IRV strategies assume twice as much polling uncertainty to account for the extra differences between the poll and the election.

 Figure \ref{fig:Viability-aware-5} shows each CID with viability-aware voters.
-As is the case with honest voters, Plurality has the highest peak and the weakest incentives to appeal to strongly opposed voters\footnote{This chart most likely understates the importance under Plurality of appealing to one's base since our definition of CID does not account for appealing to a group for the purpose of performing well in the polls.
+As is the case with sincere voters, Plurality has the highest peak and the weakest incentives to appeal to strongly opposed voters\footnote{This chart most likely understates the importance under Plurality of appealing to one's base since our definition of CID does not account for appealing to a group to perform well in the polls.
 For Plurality, this incentive is heavily skewed toward relatively supportive voters.}.
 Plurality Top 2 and IRV have incentives to appeal to opposing voters that lie between Plurality and the other methods.
-However, the differences between voting methods with viability-aware voters are much smaller than these differences are with honest voters.
+However, the differences between voting methods with viability-aware voters are much smaller than these differences are with sincere voters.
 In particular, the incentive to appeal to opposing voters is dramatically stronger under Plurality, Plurality Top 2, and IRV.
-This finding is in line with Horowitz's argument \cite{horowitz2004alternative} that strategic voting can help elect moderates under IRV.
+This finding is in line with Horowitz's \citeyearpar{horowitz2004alternative} argument that strategic voting can help elect moderates under IRV.